 TimeKeeper has long supported Windows, and has improved along with the platform.
-TimeKeeper's PTP and NTP accuracy already far exceed what's needed to satisfy regulatory compliance requirements in the finance industry and technical requirements in radia/TV broadcast, allowing users to make intelligent decisions based on having the correct time.
+Its PTP and NTP accuracy already far exceed what's needed to satisfy regulatory compliance requirements, allowing users to make intelligent decisions based on having the correct time.
 With the work in this paper, TimeKeeper pushes Windows accuracy further, adding timestamping features that were previously only supported under Linux.

-&lt;sup>1When released by Microsoft, TimeKeeper will leverage these capabilities to enable nanosecond range accuracy and improved software timestamping on Windows.
+1When released by Microsoft, TimeKeeper will leverage these capabilities to enable nanosecond range accuracy and improved software timestamping on Windows.
 Microsoft did not participate in or independently validate the testing described in this paper.